 Whale Watching in Gulf Islands British Columbia

-Yesterday, the SV Maple Leaf and her guests saw something few people get to see: a family of transient killer whales hunting sea lions in the Gulf Islands National Park.
-Here’s a photo texted from the SV Maple Leaf by Capt.
-James Warburton yesterday as the hunt was on.
+The SV Maple Leaf and her guests saw something few people get to see: a family of transient killer whales hunting sea lions in the Gulf Islands National Park.
+Here’s a photo from the SV Maple Leaf by Capt.
+James Warburton as the hunt was on:

 Although we don’t promote the possibility of doing orca whale watching on our Gulf Islands, BC, trips, it can happen.